elfi-dev/elfi/docs/usage/tutorial.rst

     arraypool_3615052699

-And open it up later to continue where we were left with it's name
+And open it up later to continue where we were left.
+We can open it using its name:

 .. code:: python